 Undergraduate students can study Asian Studies as:

-- A major or minor in a Bachelor of Arts or combined Arts degree, or as an option within your non-Arts degree (see Asian studies subjects below)
+- A Bachelor of Arts Asian Studies major or a Bachelor of Arts Asian Studies minor or combined Arts degree, or as an option within your non-Arts degree (see Asian studies subjects below)

 Asian Studies can also be studied through: